Put-to/LearningDocker/README.md

 EXPOSE $PORT  ##Port that can be used to access from outside.
 ENTRYPOINT ["python", "manage.py", "runserver", "0.0.0.0:8000"] ##Run the server
 ```
+### Create a .dockerignore file and add files you don't want to copy.

 ## Run the application Container